Contact: [email protected]

-I had been afraid of snakes—perhaps an evolutionary fear reinforced by childhood traumas.
+On June 17, 2015, I met a garter snake on the road of the Red Butte Research Natural Area.
+I had been afraid of snakes—an evolutionary fear reinforced by childhood traumas.
 But there was familiarity in this snake’s eyes—they looked like my cat’s eyes.
 This shifted my fear to affection.
 As I sat next to the snake, I heard and felt heartbeats from the surroundings.
 Perhaps an audible hallucination.
 As it is with such experiences, there isn’t sufficient language to describe what the heartbeats felt like.
-Because memory renders intense experiences as cloudy as waking dreams, the best I can describe the moment is as a manifestation of a zeitgeist comprised of multiple species.
+Because memory renders intense experiences as cloudy as waking dreams, I can best convey such experiences through imagery.

 My work is informed by ineffable experiences with what humans refer to as “the natural world”—a named distinction for wildlife and landscapes.
 My process of art-making serves as an existential exploration, and conveys the intelligence and agency of living and non-living entities encountered in my surroudings.
 Through multiple mediums (watercolor, gouache, colored pencil, letterpress printed linoleum relief blocks, and artist books that include my creative nonfiction and poetry), I invite the viewer to see themselves as participants in places and ecosystems often seen as separate from human.
 I use these mediums to create a visual language where there is no sufficient verbal language.

 Claire Taylor is an artist, illustrator and art educator.
 She holds a Master of Science in Environmental Humanities and a Bachelor of Fine Art with a printmaking emphasis from the University of Utah.
 She is currently a University Fellow at the University of Arizona, where she is enrolled in an MFA program in illustration and design.